internetworklab/globalping/docs/how-to-join.md

 Also make sure your node already have jq and golang (both of newer version) installed and $GOPATH/bin is in the $PATH.

+You node would require both the Internet ('Clearnet') and DN42 connectivity.

 Now assume that you already recursive clone our repo, and cd into the project root.

 1. Pick your nickname, a valid nickname is a valid dns label, satisfies regex `[a-zA-Z-_.\d]+`, for example, `json` is a valid nickname, create a directory in `confed/`, and populate the template contents: